 New year, new sustainability regulations impacting the building industry.
-Associate Christine Chow takes us through the changes and what it means for building projects.
+Christine Chow takes us through the changes and what it means for building projects.

 Welcome to 2022 – a year where we make bigger strides toward our national climate change goals!
 There are many exciting regulatory changes happening, and some of them will likely impact your building projects.
 Keep this post handy for a summary to these changes, as well as rollout dates to help you plan any upcoming project schedules.